River Main (County Antrim)

 The River Main or Maine (An Mhean) is a river in Northern Ireland, flowing through County Antrim.

-Former Prime Minister of Northern Ireland Terence O'Neill took the title "Baron O'Neill of the Maine" when he was made a life peer.
+Former prime minister of Northern Ireland Terence O'Neill took the title "Baron O'Neill of the Maine" when he was made a life peer.

 Course

-The River Maine rises in the Glens of Antrim, flowing through Ballymena and Randalstown before entering Lough Neagh.
+The River Maine rises in the Glens of Antrim, flowing through Cullybackey and Randalstown before entering Lough Neagh.

 Wildlife

 The River Maine is a noted salmon and trout fishery.